 The generator (if so equipped) will produce 120-volt AC power for use when camping in areas where shore power is unavailable.
-It can be controlled both at the generator itself or inside the RV on the Command Center.
+It can be controlled both at the generator itself or inside the RV on the ONEControl® Touch Panel or the Command Center on the G-Class.
 The power to start the generator comes from the auxiliary battery (customer supplied).

 - The generator runs on gasoline and gives off Carbon Monoxide.
-See page 35, Carbon Monoxide. - TEST the Carbon Monoxide Detector every time that you use the RV.
-See page 36, Combination CO/LP Alarm.
+See page 37, Carbon Monoxide. - TEST the Carbon Monoxide Detector every time that you use the RV.
+See page 38, Combination CO/LP Alarm.